Creation Engine: Creation Engine 2

-Bethesda revealed in June 2021 that they were working on a new iteration of the engine simply called the Creation Engine 2, and that it would power their upcoming games Starfield and The Elder Scrolls VI.
+Bethesda revealed in June 2021 that they were working on a new iteration of the engine called Creation Engine 2, and that it would power their upcoming games Starfield and The Elder Scrolls VI.
+Creation Engine 2 features real-time global illumination and advanced volumetric lighting.
+Creation Engine 2 also features improved post-processing effects, and upgrades to animation and physics.